Iki2a/iki2a/README.md

 * 💻 Specializing in **Full-Stack Development** (Web & Mobile).
 * 🏅 Officially selected as a **Google Student Ambassador (GSA) 2026** and a **Gemini Certified Student**.
 * 🌱 Building communities and tech projects at **BeeTerm Labs** & **BeeJockey**.
-* ⚡ Fun fact: I love exploring the latest AI tools (like Gemini, NotebookLM, and Veo) and integrating them into everyday workflows.
+* ⚡ Fun fact: I'm a big fan of **automation stuff**!
+I love exploring the latest AI tools (like Gemini, NotebookLM, and Veo) and integrating them into everyday workflows to make things run seamlessly.

 ---